 - The Teladi from the X-Universe series are a humanoid reptilian race whose aspect of life is entirely motivated by money.
 Their society is comprised of a Mega Corp. which dominates their politics and businesses, and their government is essentially a corporate republic.
 Because of their reptilian nature, the Teladi have a... tendency to speak with an accent that emphasizes the letter s in such a way that it becomes memetic.
 They tend to be neutral to all the other factions, even the Space Pirates.
 Because of this last note, it's not surprising to see some factories produce a fancy drug known as Space Weed, which is basically the series' version of marijuana IN SPACE!
 This drug is considered contraband in any sector that isn't Teladi or Pirate-owned, and often is a popular source of income to would-be smugglers.

-- The Snakemen in X-COM are human-sized snake-like aliens with rapid reproduction times and appear about midway through the game.
+- The Snakemen in X-COM: UFO Defense are human-sized snake-like aliens with rapid reproduction times and appear about midway through the game.
 In XCOM: Enemy Unknown, the Thin Men are a reptilian species that have been genetically-modified to resemble humans in order to serve as infiltration units.
+XCOM 2 wheeled out the Vipers, a race of sexy lady snakes, the Thin Men's true form.

-- The Space Pirates occasionally have elements of this, particularly in the first Metroid Prime.
+- When they don't resemble Insectoid Aliens, the Space Pirates occasionally have elements of this, particularly in the first Metroid Prime.
 This may be tied into the fact that two of their leaders, Ridley and Kraid, are both very reptilian, being a dragon and a Godzilla-like Kaiju respectively (at least since Super Metroid; the very first game had concept art portraying Ridley as some weird multi-eyed bug creature and Kraid as having fur).

 - Metroid Prime 3: Corruption has the Multi-Armed and Dangerous Reptilicus of Bryyo, one of the more atypical examples of this trope.
 Once known as the intelligent Bryyonians, with enough clout to have extensive contact with the Chozo, a brutal conflict between the tech-using Lords of Science and the magic-using Primals devastated the planet.
 The point of no return came when the Leviathan Seed crashed into the planet and spread Phazon everywhere, after which the Bryyonians degenerated into savage beasts.